portfolio-performance/portfolio-help/docs/en/how-to/benchmarking.md

 The most significant divergence occurs when a dividend is paid on December 15, 2022.
 The performance of the actual Share-1 benefits from this additional outbound transfer, resulting in a significant increase in the daily performance of around 9%.

-As discussed above, the numerical values of both indices can be retrieved from the CSV-file.
-The [View > Report > Securities](../reference/view/reports/performance/securities.md) table, however, does not contain the `share-1 (Benchmark)` info because no transactions are associated with it.
-It is possible to display the performance graph and the TTWROR value of the benchmark as a [widget](../reference/view/reports/performance/index.md#performance-widgets).
+As previously mentioned, the numerical values for both indices can be obtained from the CSV file.
+However, the Securities table under [View > Report > Securities](../reference/view/reports/performance/securities.md) does not include information on `share-1 (Benchmark)` due to the absence of associated transactions.
+Nevertheless, it is feasible to present the benchmark's performance graph and the TTWROR value as a widget.

 Figure: Dashboard with performance chart and TTWROR widgets. {class=pp-figure}